EnviroGroup’s Solar Power Guide

 If you are thinking about installing a solar system in your new home build there are few things you should think about – panel location, pitch and orientation, inverter location, pre-wiring your home for solar and more.
 EnviroGroup can even help you work out roughly your ROI depending on your current energy consumption, taking into consideration any changes to your lifestyle or appliances in the home.

-On the EnviroGroup end, it is important to notify your solar consultant and designer with a minimum one month minimum if your planning on incorporating a pre-wire into the build for your installing solar panels.
+On the EnviroGroup end, it is important to notify your solar consultant and designer with a minimum one month lead-time if your planning on incorporating a pre-wire into the build for your installing solar panels.

 Can I put panels on my shed?

-Possible.
+Possibly.
 Your shed has to have a good solid structure like a hardwood frame or C-channel steel.
 It also needs to have power to it in the form of a sub-mains.
 You can tell if a shed has a sub-mains to it by looking for a small distribution board mounted inside.
 This is a little box with switches and circuit breakers.
 If it doesn’t have this it might just have a light and power coming from the house.
 This won’t do.

 We can’t connect solar to these circuits.
 Sometimes it is possible to cut a trench from the shed to the house and either install a sub-mains or run the solar cable back to the main meter box.
 This can vary in price depending on distance and whether there is any cement to cut through.
 Our consultants will be able to assess all this for you when they visit your house.